kencjohnston/kencjohnston/README.md

 * Follow the [GitLab handbook when communicating time-off](https://about.gitlab.com/handbook/paid-time-off/#communicating-your-time-off).
 No other notification or approval is required.
 * I will never take offense to skip-leveling, if you have a concern [you can and should take it to whoever you think will be effective in alleviating it](https://about.gitlab.com/handbook/leadership/#communication-should-be-direct-not-hierarchical).
 * Share what you learn, whether that is relevant articles, conference notes or TED talks.
+* When sharing info with me, my preference is to consume YOUR expertise.
+Rather than sharing an Analyst Report relevant for your categories, share an MR where you reference it and highlight how it impacts your product scope.

 ### Personality Tests
 * [Strengths Finder](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx?utm_source=google&utm_medium=cpc&utm_campaign=Strengths_ECommerce_Brand_Search_US&utm_content=strengths%20finder&gclid=CjwKCAjwguzzBRBiEiwAgU0FT6jwCih5cTNJnta-h6m3YsJ5mAQG4dRikPdeCp79Wjp1mT0bGamTpRoCIM4QAvD_BwE) - Futuristic, Learner, Strategic, Ideation, Intellection (Note these are ALL in the Strategic Thinking quadrant)